wf-frank2019/MODULE/README.md

 	library(ne.PCA)
 	# ? or help(" ") for description of five functions：qc.DEGs();RWRs.CN();TFCs();MODULEs();ne.PCA()

-	# If you wanna identify key biological network components and robust modules, just type：
+	# If you wanna identify key biological network nodes or edges or modules as well as drugability prediction, just type：
 	ne.PCA(nodes,edges)

 ##  Overall Presentation